sundogbio/szi-tile-source/README.md

 or by using your IDE.
 It's not much of test - it's mostly there so I can hand debug my code as I go.
 I will build out something better once I've got a pinch more abstraction and a more tractable test data file.

+## Building for distribution ##

+To make both ES and UMD files for distribution, just run

+`vite build`

+or

+`npm run build`

+and vite will create them in the dist folder.